MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/debug-local-vs.md

 ms.date: 03/21/2022
 ---

-# Debug your Teams app locally VS
+# Debug your Teams app locally using Visual Studio

 Teams Toolkit helps you to debug and preview your Microsoft Teams app locally.
 During the debug process, Teams Toolkit automatically starts app services, launches debuggers, and side-loads the Teams app.
 You can preview your Teams app in Teams web client locally after debugging.

-## Debug your Teams app locally using Visual Studio

-Teams Toolkit helps you to debug and preview your Microsoft Teams app locally.
 Visual Studio allows you to debug tab, bot, and message extension.
 You can debug your app locally in Visual Studio using Teams Toolkit by performing:

 ### Set up ngrok (Only for Bot and Message Extension app)